Terrell Davis: Professional career

-In 1995, newly appointed Denver Broncos head coach Mike Shanahan drafted Davis in the 6th Round of the 1995 NFL Draft.
-Davis entered training camp as the sixth string tailback and was a long shot to make the team.
+In 1995, newly appointed Denver Broncos head coach Mike Shanahan drafted Davis in the sixth round of the 1995 NFL Draft.
+Davis entered training camp as the sixth string tailback and was a longshot to make the team.
 He managed to impress the Broncos coaching staff after his second pre-season game, most notably with a crushing hit as a member of special teams.
 Davis kept improving with each pre-season game and was promoted to starting running back for the season's opening game.
 With Davis at running back, the Broncos possessed the potent running attack that they had previously lacked.
 Davis started 14 games during the 1995 season, carrying the ball 237 times, averaging 4.7 yards per run, and scoring eight touchdowns.
 Davis finished his season with a total of 1,117 rushing yards, becoming the lowest drafted player to ever gain over 1,000 yards rushing in his rookie season.

 In 1996, Davis signed, what was at that time a lucrative new five-year contract with the Broncos that was worth $6.8 million.
 That season, he rushed for a total of 1,538 yards and set a Denver Broncos record for rushing touchdowns with 13.
 The Broncos ended that season with a 13–3 record, tied with the Green Bay Packers for the best in the NFL that year.
 In the postseason, Davis ran for 6.5 yards per attempt in a loss to Jacksonville.
 Davis was selected as a first-team All-Pro and Pro Bowl for the first of three consecutive seasons.

 1997, Super Bowl XXXII

 In 1997, Davis broke his own records with 1,750 yards and a league-leading 15 rushing touchdowns.
-The 12-4 Broncos again faced Jacksonville in their first playoff game; this time Davis had 184 yards rushing and 2 touchdowns in the 42-17 blowout.
+The 12–4 Broncos again faced Jacksonville in their first playoff game; this time Davis had 184 yards rushing and 2 touchdowns in the 42–17 blowout.
 By rushing for over 100 yards rushing in all four of Denver's postseason games, Davis joined John Riggins as the only player to rush for over 100 yards a game four times in a single postseason.
 Additionally, Davis was named Super Bowl MVP in Super Bowl XXXII against the then-world champion Green Bay Packers, with 157 rushing yards and a Super Bowl record three rushing touchdowns despite having to sit out the second quarter due to a migraine.
-Prior to this 31-24 victory, the Broncos had lost each of their four previous Super Bowl appearances, and the AFC had a 13-year losing streak.
+Prior to this 31–24 victory, the Broncos had lost each of their four previous Super Bowl appearances, and the AFC had a 13-year losing streak.